Important COVID-19 travel guidance

-It is currently not possible for British nationals to enter Mongolia due to restrictions imposed by the Mongolian Government.
-See Entry requirements.
+- It is currently not possible for British nationals to enter Mongolia due to restrictions imposed by the Mongolian government.

 All scheduled commercial flights have been cancelled but there are occasional charter flights from Mongolia organised by the Mongolian Government.
-Several charter flights have been announced for June 2020.
-For further details including dates and destinations see Return to the UK.
-As further information becomes available it will be shared on these pages and on the British Embassy Ulaanbaatar Twitter and Facebook sites.
 See Return to the UK

 Around 6,500 British nationals visit Mongolia annually.
 Most visits are trouble-free.

 Mongolia takes border security very seriously and foreign nationals aren’t routinely permitted access to border areas.
 The authorities can regard zones of up to 100km inside the border as a border area.
 If you wish to travel in these areas, you must get permission from the State Frontier Guard Authority.
 Only a few specified land border crossings are open to foreigners.
 See Border crossings